This BLOG On Home Loan Part Of Chapter 7 Bankruptcy Mortgage Guidelines Was UPDATED On January 2nd, 2019

 - Many bankruptcy attorneys did not do so and the client ends up getting hurt since it prolongs them qualifying for a mortgage loan

 - Those who had Home Loan Part Of Chapter 7 Bankruptcy and no longer owe any money on home

 - Homeowners offered the bank back the deed to a home

 - However, lenders think they are smart and will try to punish homeowners by not transferring the deed back to their name and recording the deed in the county recorder of deeds

 - Technically, homeowners own the home free and clear without a mortgage since the note and Home Loan Part Of Chapter 7 Bankruptcy

-- If constant calls to the lender goes unanswered, write a certified letter to lender stating that you are planning on selling your home
+- If constant calls to the lender go unanswered, write a certified letter to the lender stating that you are planning on selling your home

 - List the home with a realtor and put it on the market